elahtrebor/push/README.md

 NOTE for ESP 8266 use sh.py in the esp8266 folder

+pushvm - This shell was converted to a virtual machine complete with job backgrounding.
+(This only runs on ESP32 or RPI as 8266 doesnt have enough mem)

 This is designed to quickly give you a mini linix like shell.
 Tested on ESP32, ESP8266, RPI PICO W.